merondun/merothon/README.md

 ### Genomic Background Permutation Tests

-The command `permutation_test` first calculates the observed mean within a target region, and then performs *n* permutations where it samples an equal number of windows/sites within the target region from the remaining chromosomal background, shuffles the labels, and calculates the mean of each.
+The command `permutation_test` first calculates the observed mean within a target region, and then performs *n* permutations where it samples an equal number of windows/sites within the target region from the remaining chromosomal background - without replacement, shuffles the labels, and calculates the mean of each.
 Then it takes the difference between target$mean - background$mean, repeating this *n* times.

 **INPUTS (tab sep, NO HEADERS):**